Pain Below Belly Button: 9 Common Causes (& How to Treat)

 A urinary tract infection, particularly a bladder infection, can cause pain below the belly button as well as lower abdominal heaviness, burning with urination, fever and blood in the urine.
 Learn more about UTI symptoms and check-out our online UTI symptoms checker if you suspect you may have an infection.

-What to do: It is important to consult a doctor if you suspect you may have a UTI.
+How to treat: It is important to consult a doctor if you suspect you may have a UTI.
 The doctor may prescribe antibiotics and other measures to help promote recovery.
 Read about the UTI medicine your doctor may prescribe, as well as home remedies for UTIs that you can use to compliment medical treatment.

 2. Menstrual cramps